Skip to main content

 • EPA History

-Steam Electric Power Generating Effluent Guidelines - 2023 Proposed Rule
+Steam Electric Power Generating Effluent Guidelines - 2024 Final Rule

 Photo of electric power plant

-EPA is proposing a supplemental rulemaking to strengthen certain discharge limits in the Steam Electric Power Generating category (40 CFR Part 423).
-EPA is also publishing a direct final rule on a related matter regarding the early retirement provision.
+The EPA finalized the 2024 Final Rule to strengthen certain discharge limitations in the Steam Electric Power Generating category (40 CFR Part 423).

 On this page: